SantoshSrinivas79/meteor-breadcrumb-plugin/README.md

 # Installation

-Use `meteor add ahref:flow-router-breadcrumb` to add the package to your meteor app
+Use `meteor add sojourneer:flow-router-breadcrumb` to add the package to your meteor app

 # Concept
 Two parameters need to be specified on the flow routes that will have breadcrumbs.